 Same view from August:

 He has found rocks and, most recently, a load of broken up tarmac hidden beneath the soil.
-When we get to the end there’ll be a ceremonial slashing back of the ‘hedge’ to about a third of the current height.
+When we get to the end there’ll be a ceremonial slashing back of the ‘hedge’ behind it to about a third of the current height.
 It should be possible to look down over the river from there.

 I thought I needed a treat.

 The pot ghetto has expanded again.
 Just when I’d almost cleared it.

 But RHS Rosemoor were holding a plant sale.
 50% off.
 And there was a members’ preview evening.
 What’s a gardening girl to do?
 From left to right: Geum ‘Totally Tangerine’ (yes, another one), Hydrangea arborescens ‘Invincible Spirit’, Echinacea purpurea ‘Rubinstern’, Viburnum carlesii ‘Diana’, Salvia x jamensis ‘Pluenn’ and David Austin Rose ‘The Lark Ascending’.